codecademy-engineering/helm-charts/charts/rails/README.md

   ```
   - where `token` is the name of the secret in kubernetes

+- Documentation on this feature can be found [here](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/#configure-all-key-value-pairs-in-a-secret-as-container-environment-variables)

 ### To 2.0.0

 - `envs` was refactored from a list to a map, due to a mistake in overriding, and to help with simplicity.
 See [this Helm issue](https://github.com/helm/helm/issues/3486).
 Major version bumped because the new format is not backwards compatible, even though it does fix a bug in overriding.